Books for 2023

 Linear description of ultrasound

-imaging systems, Notes for the International Summer School on
+imaging systems, in Notes for the International Summer School on

 Advanced Ultrasound Imaging, Technical University of Denmark